schoeberl/librelane/docs/source/getting_started/index.md

 </a></p>

 <p><a href="./migrants/index.html" class="link-button">
-I have previously used LibreLane 1
+I have previously used OpenLane
 </a></p>

 <p><a href="./installation_overview.html">